 Bonaire has a dive spot at every corner!

 If you are looking for sharks and huge schools of fish, then Bonaire is not the right place for you.
-However, if you are searching for sites where brain corals can reach more than 2m in diameter, where you'll find the tallest stag horn corals you have ever seen, and where bright purple sponges and endless series' of gorgonians stretch out before you, then look no further.
+However, if you are searching for dive sites where brain corals can reach more than 2m in diameter, where you'll find the tallest stag horn corals you have ever seen, and where bright purple sponges and endless series' of gorgonians stretch out before you, then look no further.

 Divers could easily tick off many boxes on their wish lists with a single trip to Bonaire.
 Calm conditions, good visibility, amazing reefs and soft corals, critters… and because Bonaire is surrounded by a fringing reef created by geological events long ago, most of the dive sites are within steps of the road making the diving here extremely easy, and ideal for those learning to dive too.